 but the application is not limited to transportation networks.

-Focusing on such characteristics of pedestrians, I have been working on the developments of new travel behavior modeling approaches.
+Focusing on such characteristics of pedestrians, I have developed new travel behavior modeling approaches.

 The proposed route choice model allows the evaluation of the positive impacts of street attributes on pedestrian willingness to walk,

-Moreover, we are working on the development of an integrated model of pedestrian activities in a time-space network.
+Moreover, I have worked on the development of an integrated model of pedestrian activities in a time-space network.

 #NetworkDesignProblem #TrafficAssignment #Optimization #Pedestrian